HackerN64/HackerSM64/README.md

 HackerSM64 now has a discord server! https://discord.gg/brETAakcXr

-This repo requires BOTH a US ROM and a JP ROM in order to build.
-Place baserom.us.z64 in the repo as usual and ALSO include baserom.jp.z64.
+This repo requires a US ROM in order to build.
+JP/EU ROMs are optional for some assets.

 [How to install everything needed and build HackerSM64](https://github.com/HackerN64/HackerSM64/wiki/Installing-HackerSM64)